Jocatins/angular_testing/README.md

 The decorator takes in two arguments, a selector that identifies the child element or component, and an options object that specifies whether the query should be static or dynamic

+# Component Fixture

+It has the component instance and the native element to access the component template, component's methods and functions.
+Its data-type is any.
+The angular fixture provides the component's element directly through the fixture.nativeElement

+The `DebugElement` offers query methods that work on all supported platforms